notwa/rc/README.md

 ### [pacbm](/sh/pacbm#L6)

-list installed pacman packages by their filesize, and the sum, ascending. requires `expac`.
+display and order installed pacman packages by their filesize ascending, and their sum. requires `expac`.

 ```
 $ pacbm | head -n -1 | tail -2